house-of-code/android-kotlin-template-2/README.md

 ## Starter guide

-### Step 1: Clone project
-Clone the project into a new folder:
+##### Step 1: Clone project into new folder

 ```
-git clone git@github.com:house-of-code/android-kotlin-template-2.git my-new-project
+git clone git@bitbucket.org:houseofcode/android-kotlin-template-2.git my-new-project
 ```

-### Step 2: Application id and package name
+##### Step 2: Change application id and package name
-The application id (used to identify app) can simply be changed in `app/build.gradle` (see `applicationId` in `android.defaultConfig`).

-To change the package naming used in the application open the manifest and and refactor (`Refactor` > `Rename..`) the package name on the manifest root element.
+Change `applicationId` in `app/build.gradle` and refactor package name on root element in `app/src/main/AndroidManifest.xml`.

-### Step 3: Launcher icon

-All launcher icons (adaptive and legacy icons) can be generated from a square background and foreground SVG (ideally in the same size).
-Make sure to have these two resources provided, so we can generate adaptive icons and not only use legacy icons for our new apps.

-An example of adaptive and legacy icons have been added to this project for each build types; debug and release.
+##### Step 3: Change version code, version name and output filename

+Open `app/build.gradle` and change `versionCode`, `versionName` and `outputFileName`.

+##### Step 4: Generate new keystore

+Go to `Build` > `Generate Signed Bundle` to generate a new keystore for the project and update the passwords and alias in `keystore.properties`.

+See more about signing in [App Signing](#app-signing) below.

+##### Step 5: Change app launcher icons

+Change the launcher icons (`ic_launcher` and `ic_launcher_round`) for both build variants: `app/src/main/res/` and `app/src/debug/res/`.

+You should check out adaptive icons (it's awesome): https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive

-### Step 4: Run through code
+##### Step 6: Refactor code

-This template contains a lot of code examples, that might not benefit your project, so make sure to remove unnecessary files and modify the rest to your needs.
-You can always come back to this repository to find the code examples again, if you need them during further development.

-The files you most certainly want to modify or replace are:
-- Retrofit service: `ItemService`, located at `io.houseofcode.template2.data.ItemService`, is a simple example of a Retrofit service for network requests.
-- Use cases: Located at `io.houseofcode.template2.domain.usecase` is the example use cases for encapsulating the business logic when accessing data.
-Don't forget to modify the use case Android tests as well.
-- UI and presenters: Activities (and fragments should) are located at `io.houseofcode.template2.presentation.ui`, and the contract and presenter is found at `io.houseofcode.template2.presentation.feature`.
+The project contains a long list of example files, which showcase some of the common features for an Android application.
+You should go through all these files; edit the files you'll need and remove the files you wont need.

+Remember you can always come back to the template project to look at the examples.

+Data (`io.houseofcode.template2.data`):

+- `ItemService`, `AuthenticationInterceptor`, `ItemMockInterceptor`: Example of remote API service with mocked responses.
+- `ItemDao`, `CacheEntryDao`: Data access objects for handling local caching database.

+Domain (`io.houseofcode.template2.domain`):

+- `AddItemUseCase`, `GetItemsUseCase`, `GetItemUseCase`, `LoginUseCase`: Use cases with LiveData.
+- `GetFirstRunFlagUseCase`, `SetFirstRunFlagUseCase`: Use cases with custom subtype of LiveData.
+- `GenerateItemUseCase`: Use case with plain data.
+- `AddItemUseCaseTest`, `GenerateItemUseCaseTest`, `GetItemsUseCaseTest`, `GetItemUseCaseTest`, `LoginUseCaseTest`: Tests of relevant use cases.
+- `ItemRepository`: Interface of data repository's responsibilities, implemented in `CachedItemRepository` and `RemoteItemRepository`.

+Presentation (`io.houseofcode.template2.presentation`):

+- `LoginActivity`, `LoginContract`, `LoginPresenter`: Login UI with contract describing communication between activity and presenter.
+- `MainActivity`, `MainContract`, `MainPresenter`: UI for launcher activity, similar to login.
+- `ItemViewModel`, `SharedPreferencesViewModel`: View model executing use cases to perform actions.
+- `CachedItemRepository`, `RemoteItemRepository`: Two different implementations of repository from domain layer, accessed from `TemplateApp`.
+- `CacheDatabase`: Abstract class for creating caching database, exposes DAOs in `TemplateApp`.

+Also make sure to take a look at all the example model classes, which are found here:

+- `io.houseofcode.template2.data.model`
+- `io.houseofcode.template2.domain.model`

 - - -